 Typical CSfC clients include Department of Defense, Intelligence Community, Military Services, and other Federal Agencies.
 These NSS stakeholders utilize CSfC’s CPs to rapidly implement commercial cybersecurity solutions to achieve their mission objectives.

 TIs support NSS clients with the implementation of CSfC CPs.
 TIs specialize in architecting together CSfC components in accordance with the CSfC CPs to ensure secure and proper solution functionality.
 The NSA CSfC Program Management Office (CSfC PMO) provides criteria and processes to establish a common baseline for TIs.
 This enables the NSA and AOs/Designated Approving Authorities (DAAs) to assess the capabilities of solution integrators and accept their results.
 TIs that demonstrate compliance with these criteria and sign a Memorandum of Agreement (MoA) with NSA have the option to be listed as a CSfC TI.
-Criteria for TIs can be located under the TI list on the CSfC Webpage here: https://www.nsa.gov/Resources/Commercial-Solutions-for-Classified-Program/Trusted-Integrator-List/
+Learn more about Criteria for TIs.

 Commercial Component Developer

 Commercial component developers (i.e., vendors) who wish to have their products listed as CSfC approved components must build their products in accordance with the applicable U.S. Government/collaborative PPs and submit their products for evaluation using the Common Criteria Process.
-The CSfC components list can be viewed at: https://www.nsa.gov/Resources/Commercial-Solutions-for-Classified-Program/Components-List/
+View the CSfC components list.

 Authorizing Official/Designated Approving Authority (AO/DAA)